vectara/vectara-answer/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/vectara/vectara-answer/issues).
+Contributions, issues and feature requests are welcome!</br>
+Feel free to check [issues page](https://github.com/vectara/vectara-answer/issues).
 You can also take a look at the [contributing guide](https://github.com/vectara/vectara-answer/blob/master/CONTRIBUTING.md).

 ## Show your support